Bill O’Reilly Responds To Bombshell ‘New York Times’ Sexual Harassment Report

 “Mr. O’Reilly is not a defendant, but in the suit Ms. Tantaros said that in early 2016 Mr. O’Reilly had asked ‘her to come to stay with him on Long Island where it would be ‘very private,’ and told her ‘on more than one occasion that he could ‘see [her] as a wild girl,’ according to court documents,” the Times claimed.

-It’s fair to say that the New York Times is hardly a fan of Fox News or Bill O’Reilly for ideological/political reasons, so draw your own conclusions as to whether this could have an impact on the reporting.
+It’s fair to say that the New York Times is no Fox News or Bill O’Reilly fan for ideological/political reasons, so draw your own conclusions as to whether this could have an impact on the reporting.

 Bill O’Reilly, 67, was one of Ailes’ strongest defenders after the scandal involving the CEO broke.
 During an appearance on CBS This Morning in November 2016, he even chided ex-colleague Megyn Kelly for disloyalty over dissing Ailes in her book.